ton-blockchain/docs/docs/func/stdlib.md

 ```
 forall X -> X null() asm "PUSHNULL";
 ```
-By the TVM type `null` FunC represents absence of a value of some atomic type.
+By the TVM type `Null` FunC represents absence of a value of some atomic type.
 So `null` can actually have any atomic type.
 ### Impure touch
 ```
 forall X -> (X, ()) ~impure_touch(X x) impure asm "NOP";